minhyeok2001/Diffusion/README.md

 # 🌫️ Project overview

 This project focuses on generative modeling, with the main goal of implementing diffusion-related models from scratch.

-It covers a variety of models — *VAE, DDPM/DDIM, CFG, Stable Diffusion, DPM-Solver, and Flow Matching* — all trained on a single dataset, AFHQ.
+It covers a variety of models such as

+— *VAE, DDPM/DDIM, CFG, Stable Diffusion, DPM-Solver, and Flow Matching* —

+which are all trained on a single dataset, AFHQ.

 Each model will be evaluated and compared using the FID score to assess generation quality.

+All the equations required for each model are derived and explained in the README files within their respective directories.

 **All implementations are written entirely from scratch, without using any pretrained models or code generated/copied from GPT.**